-You may be eligible for a HECS-HELP loan
+You may be eligible for a HELP loan

 - upfront directly to the university

-- by deferring payment to a HECS-HELP loan.
+- by deferring payment to a HELP loan.

-A HELP loan allows you to defer the payment of your student contribution until your income reaches a certain level.
+HECS-HELP, for students in Commonwealth Supported Places, and FEE-HELP, for full-fee paying students, allow you to defer the payment of your fees or student contribution until your income reaches a certain level.
 When you’re earning enough money to start repaying your loan, it is repaid through the tax system as a percentage of your salary.

 If you’re an international student studying in Australia, you are only eligible for an international fee-paying place.
 Commonwealth Supported Places are not available to international students.